Skip to content

 Every few months, a new AI video demo goes viral.
 Usually, it's cherry-picked best results.
 The reality of AI video generation in 2026 is more nuanced: genuinely useful for certain applications, frustrating for others.

-I've produced hundreds of AI-generated video clips for real projects.
+This guide is based on producing hundreds of AI-generated video clips for real projects.
 Here's what actually works, what doesn't, and where it's headed.

 The Current State of AI Video